 In our shop, we perform the final bevel grinding on a 2×72 belt grinder.
 Each knife is ground by hand, one at a time.

-In our shop, we mark each knife with the Flying Steel logo, using an electro-etching machine with custom stencils.
+In our shop, we mark each knife with the Flying Steel logo, using a fiber laser.

 Final inspection and cleaning

 We carefully inspect and clean each knife.
 Finally, we apply a food-grade oil to deter corrosion.